-- 79 EFRAG's assessment of the potential impact of IFRS 16 on the leasing industry in Europe was informed by the economic study commissioned by EFRAG.
+- 80 EFRAG's assessment of the potential impact of IFRS 16 on the leasing industry in Europe was informed by the economic study commissioned by EFRAG.
 This study considered the extent to which IFRS 16 is expected to lead to changes in behaviours of lessees and, specifically, changes in the demand for leases. - At its January 2016 meeting, the EFRAG Board also received presentations from Leaseurope and other investors in the leasing industry.
-EFRAG also considered this input when completing its assessment of the impact of IFRS 16 on the leasing industry. - 81 Some leasing associations (essentially representatives of lessors of equipment and vehicles) have expressed concerns that IFRS 16 could have a negative impact on their business by introducing unnecessary changes and complexity in reporting requirements of lessees and potentially leading to a reduction in the use of leasing. - They highlighted that it was important to ensure that IFRS 16 does not interfere with the ability of European businesses to invest (using leasing in particular) as research had showed that leasing is important for financing assets with a high residual value (something banks are more reluctant to do). - The economic study commissioned by EFRAG indicates that IFRS 16 may have a negative impact on the leasing industry, but that the impact should be limited and certainly not a threat to the continued viability of the industry.
-As noted in paragraph 71, the study estimated a reduction in the overall volume of leasing ranging from an almost negligible amount to up to 3.8 billion euro (or 0.1% to 3% of existing volume). - The study also considered whether this fall in demand could have knock-on effects on the availability, or more likely the pricing, of leasing to other market participants.
-The study considered: - (a) potential changes in demand for leasing; and - (b) how the leasing industry might respond to a change in demand. - Lessors and lessor organisations that provided input to the study were asked how they would respond if faced with a small reduction in leasing demand of the order noted above.
+EFRAG also considered this input when completing its assessment of the impact of IFRS 16 on the leasing industry. - 82 Some leasing associations (essentially representatives of lessors of equipment and vehicles) have expressed concerns that IFRS 16 could have a negative impact on their business by introducing unnecessary changes and complexity in reporting requirements of lessees and potentially leading to a reduction in the use of leasing. - They highlighted that it was important to ensure that IFRS 16 does not interfere with the ability of European businesses to invest (using leasing in particular) as research had showed that leasing is important for financing assets with a high residual value (something banks are more reluctant to do). - The economic study commissioned by EFRAG indicates that IFRS 16 may have a negative impact on the leasing industry, but that the impact should be limited and certainly not a threat to the continued viability of the industry.
+As noted in paragraph 72, the study estimated a reduction in the overall volume of leasing ranging from an almost negligible amount to up to 3.8 billion euro (or 0.1% to 3% of existing volume). - The study also considered whether this fall in demand could have knock-on effects on the availability, or more likely the pricing, of leasing to other market participants.
+The study considered: - (a) potential changes in demand for leasing; and - (b) how the leasing industry might respond to a change in demand. - 86 Lessors and lessor organisations that provided input to the study were asked how they would respond if faced with a small reduction in leasing demand of the order noted above.
 These respondents indicated that a mix of strategic responses is likely.
-The most common responses (which are not mutually exclusive) cited by lessors are that they would consider: - (a) seeking small upwards price adjustments for all customers; - (b) making a mix of small up and down adjustments for particular segments of the market; and - (c) reducing overheads. - 86 EFRAG notes that a very large proportion of EU-based lessors (by value) are subsidiaries of banks.
+The most common responses (which are not mutually exclusive) cited by lessors are that they would consider: - (a) seeking small upwards price adjustments for all customers; - (b) making a mix of small up and down adjustments for particular segments of the market; and - (c) reducing overheads. - 87 EFRAG notes that a very large proportion of EU-based lessors (by value) are subsidiaries of banks.
 The economic study commissioned by EFRAG indicated that approximately 90% of new leases written in 2015 were written by bank-owned lessors.
 Accordingly, EFRAG anticipates that a substantial part of any switch between financing assets with leasing or with borrowings would represent a transfer of activity within different parts of the banking sector. - The implementation of IFRS 16 could also have an effect on innovation in leasing (i.e. how leases are structured going forward).
 Entities are moving away from 'plain vanilla' leases and are requesting more comprehensive asset solutions that meet both their financial needs and operational requirements in one packaged product.
-More innovation from lessors would further differentiate leases from purchase transactions, even to the extent that entities gain access to the benefits that can be provided by assets through a service contract rather than a lease (see also paragraphs 76-77 above).
-The study suggested that this possibility, together with the potential price adjustments on the supply side, might influence the ongoing trends in the leasing industry.